MarcoSimoes/setplaysdataset/USAGE.md

 ![Defensive Behaviors][SPDefBeh]

 Some options in this menu(e.g., *Run - Straight*, *Run - Path planned*) were described in the offensive setplays explanation and performed similarly for defensive setplays.
-The other behaviors available only in defensive setplays are:
+The other behaviors available only in defensive setplays are:Sending your Setplays to the central Demonstration dataset

 * **Defensive Marker**: This behavior makes the player position somewhere between the target opponent and your teams' goal post.
 The idea is to mark the opponent turning harder to receive a pass successfully.
 Suppose the selected opponent is the ball owner.
 In that case, this behavior will make the player approach the target opponent, trying to block any dribble or kick option and position to get the ball possession.